Idorobots/fullstack-challenge-starter/README.md

 To run the project after building the image simply execute:

 ```
-docker run -p 8080:80 -e BACKEND_URL="localhost:8081" obstacle-course-fe:latest
+docker run -p 8080:80 -e BACKEND_URL="localhost:8081" fullstack-challenge-fe:latest
 ```

-Alternatively, you can start a static file server inside of the `dist` directory instead of building a Docker image for the frontend.
+(Alternatively, you can start a static file server inside of the `dist` directory instead of building a Docker image for the frontend.)

+Once everything is set up, you can browse `localhost:8080` for the challenge submition.